bcgov/jag-ccd/gitops/openshift/apps/nginx/template/README.md

 1) Login to OC using login command
 2) Run below command in each env. namespace dev/test/prod/tools ``oc process -f nginx_jag_ccd.yaml --param-file=nginx_jag_ccd.env | oc apply -f -``

-### Template for Nginx 2 - To reverse proxy the traffic from Nginx 1 to the old webmethods api.